VaclavElias/stride-website-next/README.md

 - [ ] Wiki - Review and updaste
 - [ ] Web - Staging web - Check image caching and gzip (web.config)
 - [ ] Web - Ensure excerpt and page description is set for all pages
+- [ ] Web - Check with devs current googletagmanager which is importing lots of junk like facebook events

 ## Release Checklist